matt-duyst/Yale-Masters-Thesis/README.md

 While this study advances the understanding of CH<sub>4</sub> emissions along the YRD, a few limitations warrant discussion:

-- #### Data Availability
-  Temporal gaps in satellite data, particularly the absence of pre-2018 XCH<sub>4</sub> observations, limit direct validation of historical predictions.
+- **Data Availability:** Temporal gaps in satellite data, particularly the absence of pre-2018 XCH<sub>4</sub> observations, limit direct validation of historical predictions.

-- #### Emission Representation
-   China’s agricultural statistics omit contributions from NGV-emitted CH<sub>4</sub>, which may result in underreported national emissions.
+- **Emission Representation:** China’s agricultural statistics omit contributions from NGV-emitted CH<sub>4</sub>, which may result in underreported national emissions.

-- #### Consistency Assumptions
-   The model assumes static relationships between land use and CH<sub>4</sub> emissions over time, which may not fully account for evolving emission dynamics.
+- **Consistency Assumptions:** The model assumes static relationships between land use and CH<sub>4</sub> emissions over time, which may not fully account for evolving emission dynamics.

 Future work could integrate additional data sources, such as provincial CH<sub>4</sub> inventories or high-resolution SAR data, to refine predictions and validate historical trends.
 Enhancements in model architecture, including advanced feature engineering and multi-sensor data fusion, could further improve segmentation accuracy and computational efficiency.